wp-plugins/formidable/readme.txt

 * PRO: Only load date javascript when a date field has been loaded
 * PRO: Moved file uploads to uploads/formidable
 * PRO: Optimized the css file by writing it to uploads/formidable/css instead of loading a php file
+* PRO: Added styling for field description, and gradients and shadows on the submit button
 * PRO: Updated default values to work with radio, check box, and select fields.
 * PRO: Fixed front-end reports to work in IE and Chrome
 * PRO: Added option to dynamically get stats for the currently logged-in user with the `[frm-stats]` shortcode ie. `[frm-stats id=x user_id=current]`